akhilvasvani/Speech-To-Image/README.md

 when you install deepspeech on your own computer.
 If you do not do this, DeepSpeech will not write saved the outputted text.
 This is also included in my repo if you are confused where to add either of these statements.

-2) Alternatively, I have provided the checkpoints and pretrained model I used when building this project.
-Regardless, you stil have to change the client.py file after you install the deepspeech package on your computer.
+2) Alternatively, after you have downloaded the deepspeech package on your computer, you can download the [pretrained DeeSpeech model](https://drive.google.com/open?id=1JOltcT06wR61YXMVZohbAJmA52Rpcjsv) I used when building this project.
+Regardless, you stil have to change the client.py file.

-Use my DeepSpeech file on github Repo.
-Download the pretrained model, but follow what I did with the client.py file.
+Create and save all the contents to the folder name ``deepspeech-0.5.0-models``

 # Text Encoder

 At the moment, I did not use an alternative way to extract the text embeddings.
 Basically, the get_embedding.lua file converts your example sentence into the specific text embedding needed to run for the StackGAN.
-You will need to download Torch and the respective requirements.
+You will need to download Torch and as well as the
+[embedding file](https://drive.google.com/open?id=1a11TUAQKrHxRWnzWBTLpK9FkZdZqhKlT) and save it to the folder ``text_encoder``.

 # StackGAN

-The model is already pretrained, so there is nothing to worry about.
-Everything is update from the original [StackGAN](https://github.com/hanzhanggit/StackGAN)
+Download my pretrained [StackGAN](https://github.com/akhilvasvani/StackGAN), so there is nothing to worry about.
+Everything is updated from the original StackGAN code.
+Note: you cannot use the original pretrained model by Han Zhang.

 # Issues